Here’s Why You Shouldn’t Use Aluminum Foil for Leftovers

 Turns out, aluminum foil is not ideal for storing leftovers.
 Here's why, and what you should be using instead.

-Refrigerated leftovers typically last up to four days if your leftovers are sealed and stored correctly.
+Refrigerated leftovers typically last up to four days if leftovers are sealed and stored correctly.
 For most people, covering a plate with foil and tossing it in the fridge is a quick, easy way to store food.
 However, wrapping your food in a sheet of aluminum foil is also an easy way to put yourself at risk for health hazards.

 Why you shouldn’t use aluminum foil for leftovers